Henna has been use to dye the hair for over 6000 years. It's a beautiful,

 - Wipe off ANY henna that is on the skin, as it will stain.

-- Leave the henna on your hair for 2-4 hours or more.
+- Leave the henna on your hair for 2-4 hours.
 The longer you leave the henna

 on, the richer the color.
 You can leave the henna on longer, and it will NOT

 harm your hair in any way.
-Two hours is the bare minimum to leave the henna on.
+Two hours is the bare minimum to leave the henna on the hair.

 - Rinse the henna out of your hair.
-This is not the easiest task and will
+This is not always the easiest task and will

 - Follow with a quick shampoo and conditioner.